Understanding the Use of Ism Mausul (الَّذِي) in Arabic for Beginners

 The girl who sat in the corner.

-5. How do I know if an object is "masculine" or "feminine" in Arabic?
+5. How do I know whether a noun is masculine or feminine?

-6. Can I just translate sentences word-for-word from English?
+6. Can I translate English sentences word for word into Arabic?

 Conclusion